World Future Energy Summit 2024 To Build On COP28's Change Agenda And Help Realise Transformative Future

-Annual summit in Abu Dhabi to accelerate COP28's transition agreements and renewables pledge by bringing together industry leaders, policymakers, investment incubators, and world-class start-ups

-Event in the UAE capital will play key role in furthering COP28 resolutions along the road to reality, says Summit Director.

-Dubai, UAE – February 12, 2024 : The recent COP28 in Dubai underscored the UAE's global leadership in a sustainable energy future with the brokering of a momentous US$700 million loss and damage fund, US$100 million of which was pledged by the host country, to provide financial support to developing countries suffering from climate destruction.
+(MENAFN- EIN Presswire) DUBAI, UNITED ARAB EMIRATES, February 14, 2024 /EINPresswire / -- The recent COP28 in Dubai underscored the UAE's global leadership in a sustainable energy future with the brokering of a momentous US$700 million loss and damage fund, US$100 million of which was pledged by the host country, to provide financial support to developing countries suffering from climate destruction.

 With the targets and agreements of COP28 now set, how that fund can be utilised through innovative solutions to tackle climate emergencies and the UAE's pioneering vision on energy transition will be further accentuated at the World Future Energy Summit 2024, the 16th edition of the leading business event for future energy and sustainability, set to take place in Abu Dhabi in April.